 This trail can be accessed near the Forest Headquarters off County G or from the Mauthe Lake recreation area off County GGG.
 This 2-mile nature trail is entirely within the Mauthe Lake Refuge and loops around the lake.
 This area is closed to hunting and pets are prohibited on the trail.
 Flush toilets are available year-round on the headquarter's side.
 Tamarack loop.

 A 1.7-mile linear trail that connects the Old Wade House State Historical site in Greenbush to the Ice Age Trail.
 Trail travels through hardwood forests, a meadow and the Kettle Moraine Red Oaks State Natural Area.
 Limited parking is available at the Wade House parking lot (no overnight parking).
 Walk one block east on Washington Street to the trail head.

 Zillmer loop system trails

 On County Highway SS, one quarter mile west of County Highway G, the Zillmer trail Area consists of four loop trails for a total of 11 miles.
 The south trail head has a heated shelter, vault toilets, picnic tables, grills and drinking water.
 Visitors can also access the trail from the Visitor Center.
-A rustic backpack shelter is reservable for camping along the trail.
-In winter forest staff regularly machine groom the trails for diagonal and skate skiing.
+A rustic backpack shelter is reservable for camping along the trail from April through November.
+In winter forest staff regularly machine groom the trails for diagonal and skate skiing (state trail pass required for skiing).
 Hiking and pets are prohibited when snow is present.
 The area is closed to hunting with firearms, except during deer gun and spring turkey seasons.
 Zillmer loop system.